Docking

 - Enter an appropriate job name.
 It is mandatory.

-- Enter “ of molecules”.
+- Enter “ Number of molecules”.
 For this tutorial, 2.

 - Under “Molecule 1- Input”, either upload your own structure in PDB format or download it from PDB by entering its PDB code in the following box.
 In this tutorial, we are uploading our own structure.

 - Specify the chain that is going to be used for docking.
-Be specific in this option, you have to first study the binding pocket/binding site.
+Be specific in this option, you have to first study about the binding pocket/binding site.

 - Upload your PDB structure.